 - Some schools offer paid vacation;

-- End of contract bonus, depending on school.
+- End of contract bonus, depending on the school.

-If you’d like to teach in Oman, you have several options for where you could teach.
+If you’d like to teach English in Oman, you have several options for where you could teach.
+Check out the list of English teaching jobs in Oman.

 Training centres

 These schools are primarily for kids and adults and are English language instruction.
-These schools operate on the evenings and weekends.
+These schools operate in the evenings and on weekends.
 The curriculum is often pre-determined for each training centre, so your time will be less spent on planning.
 These schools are year-round and are always hiring, so your experience is usually in high demand.
-Don’t forget – training centres operate on evenings and weekends.
+Don’t forget -training centres operate on evenings and weekends.

 Pre-school and Kindergarten